naclcaleb/Webcourse/Lessons/lesson1.md

 The intermedium has the most language options of any other part of your web application.
 Here are some of the most popular:
 PHP, Python, Ruby, Perl, C, C++, JavaScript (via NodeJS), and many more.

+### Why do we have an intermedium?
+The frontend languages are not allowed to access the database.
+To see why, let's imagine what might happen if they could.
+Any user can, in a sense, edit any and all of your frontend code.
+Mind, they can't edit the actual files on your server, but they can edit the version that is being run on the client computer.
+If the frontend languages were able to access the database directly, a user could easily obtain sensitive information such as usernames, passwords, or credit card numbers.

+Since we can't have that happening, the frontend languages cannot access the database, and instead we have the intermedium.
+The intermedium *is* allowed to access the database, but it cannot be tampered with by the users.
+Instead, the frontend languages can "ask" the intermedium to get certain data from the database, and the intermedium will make sure that user is allowed to access that information.
+If they are, it will get from the database, then pass it back to the frontend.

+## Review
+In summary, a web application